Cracker Barrel Meatloaf Recipe

 How to Make Cracker Barrel Meatloaf

-• Get Ready to Bake.
-Preheat the oven to 350°F, and spray a 9-inch loaf pan with non-stick cooking spray.
+• Prepare.
+Preheat the oven to 350°F and spray a loaf pan.
 Cut a piece of parchment paper to fit the bottom of the loaf pan, and place it inside.
+Let some hang over the sides for easy removal.

 • Make the Meatloaf Mixture.
-In a large bowl, combine the meat, tomatoes, bell pepper, Worcestershire sauce, eggs, milk, and black pepper.
+Mix together the meat, tomatoes, bell pepper, Worcestershire sauce, eggs, milk, and black pepper.
 Fold in the crackers.

 • Bake.
 Evenly press the mixture into your prepared loaf pan.
 Bake for 30 minutes.

 • Add the Topping and Finish Baking.
 Mix the topping ingredients together in a bowl, and spread the topping over the meatloaf.
-Bake for an additional 30 minutes, until the internal temperature reaches 160°F. Use a meat thermometer to check for doneness.
+Bake for an additional 30 minutes.

 • Rest and Serve.
-Remove the pan from the oven, and let it rest for 15 minutes before serving.
+Remove from the oven, and let it rest for 15 minutes before serving.

 • Watch That Cooking Time!
 The number-one rule of meatloaf is: don’t overcook!
 If you do, it will dry out and be disappointing, no matter how good your recipe is.